AhmedEhabH/Shared-With/Compilers/Revision/README.md

         $           | $         | E'  -> empty
         Stop Statement parsed
         - Is this grammar Left scan Left parse (**LL(1)**)?
-            - yes, there is no cell have to production
+            - yes, there is no cell have two production

 ---